 Vincent Van Gogh

 Vincent Van Gogh was the seminal tragic painter of the 19th century.
 He had a dynamic painting style and a great sense of colour.
-I love the way his brush strokes form an important part of his paintings.
+I love the way his brush strokes form an important part of his paintings, a feature of his works which pointed toward modern art.
+Some art historians consider him to be one of the first modern artists.

 Paul Gauguin searched for a better world for much of his life, and then tried to portray it beautifully in art.
 He arguably failed in the former but definitely succeeded in the latter.